ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-13-aws-disaster-recovery.md

 AWS is great for DR because it is flexible, Opex model, automation is easy.

-Four scenarios: Backup and restore, pilot light, warm standby, and multi-site
+There are four main scenarios: Backup and restore, pilot light, warm standby, and multi-site

-## backup and restore
+## Backup and Restore
+Just backup the data and restore it later; Backup data; services idle..
+RPO can be short cheaply; RTO ends up being really long

 - [RDS](/posts/aws-rds) - auto backup with max 35 days retention; no backup of read-replicas; On-premise RDS replication